 So, does fasting boost metabolism?
 Yes, fasting will boost your metabolism to a certain degree.
 However, you need to eat enough calories per your daily requirement.
 Studies have shown that intermittent fasting can reduce your weight sustainably.
 The lost weight stays lost and does not come back as long as you do not reduce the amount of food you eat and are momentarily starving yourself.

-Fasting Slows Down Your Metabolism – Is It a Myth?
+Does Intermittent Fasting Slow Down Metabolism? – Is It a Myth?

 Fasting has always been believed to be equivalent to starvation.
 People often equate fasting to a lack of food in the body, and any lack of food in the body reduces the body’s metabolic rate.
 If you do not give your body enough food for longer durations, it will surely start to slow down its metabolic rate and start operating at a lower power.

 However, once the everyday foods are introduced into the body, this metabolic rate will stay the same, and you will end up gaining weight.
 So, if we equate fasting with starvation or eating calories 15-50% less than the body requires, the metabolic rate goes down.

 But, intermittent fasting is different.
 In this, you eat healthy foods and follow an eating and fasting pattern.
 So, you are not starving your body, and hence it will not activate the defence response and starvation mode.